-- To prevent any surface runoff discharge into any stream course. - To review and implement temporary drainage system. - To clear the silt and sediment in the sedimentation tanks. - To divert all the water generated from construction site to de-silting facilities with enough handling capacity before discharge. - To remove ponding and stagnant water regularly to avoid accumulation. - To implement mitigation measure to prevent untreated water entering public drainage through gullies.
+- To prevent any surface runoff discharge into any stream course. - To review and implement temporary drainage system. - To identify any wastewater discharges from site. - To ensure properly maintenance for de-silting facilities. - To clear the silt and sediment in the sedimentation tanks. - To review the capacity of de-silting facilities for discharge. - To divert all the water generated from construction site to de-silting facilities with enough handling capacity before discharge.

+• To treat and drain away stagnant water in site area.